 We also saw how deriving new quantities, such as how late a bus is and the time between buses, and exploring the data can be useful in modeling.
-Our histograms showed that the particular line and direction of the bus matters and they need to be accounted for.
-We also discovered the schedules change throughout the day, with many buses arriving 10, 12, and 15 minutes after another, and some arriving more frequently or more separated.
+Our histograms showed that the particular line and direction of the bus matter and they need to be accounted for.
+We also discovered that the schedules change throughout the day, with many buses arriving 10, 12, and 15 minutes after another, and some arriving more frequently or more separated.
 This observation further informed the modeling stage.

 plotly libraries, that will be covered in later chapters.
 Our focus here was not on how to manipulate tables or how to create a plot.
-Instead, we focused on the life cycle, connecting questions to data to modeling to conclusions.
-In the next chapter we turn to the practicalities of working with data tables.
+Instead, we focused on the lifecycle, connecting questions to data to modeling to conclusions.
+In the next chapter, we turn to the practicalities of working with data tables.